aammff456/JToHRevampedKit/docs/ClientObject.md

 The added benefit is that this frees up a Client Object's Name property, so you're free to name Client Objects whatever you want.
 However, the descendants of a Client Object may require specific naming (If this ends up being an issue you will get an error describing exactly what went wrong).

+All Client Objects are also required to have a ClientObjectId attribute.
+This attribute makes it possible for scripts to have granular control over which Client Objects to target.
+This can be left as a blank string if an Id is not needed.

 ## How Do Client Objects Work?

 ### Server-side